-Description: This is a beginning level, non-darkroom, art photography course intended to help students develop the ability to take, manipulate, print, and alter their photography through their understanding of visual perception and personal experience.
+develop the ability to take, manipulate, print, and alter their photography through their understanding of visual perception and personal experience.
 Using digital cameras and professional photo editing software, students learn the basic elements of art photography, develop observational skills and the ability to discuss and critique their experience.
 Through the year, students will study the world of art photography, its place in art history, and its importance in society.
 Students will complete written assignments as well as a portfolio of their work.
 Students supply their own digital cameras.
 Text required: Focus on Photography.
+A digital camera is required for this course.